Principe Corsini - Villa Le Corti

-The family behind Villa Le Corti, the Corsini Family, have amazing history with wine making roots that date back to the 14th century making it one of the oldest Estates in Tuscany.
-Current custodian of the Corsini legacy, Duccio Corsini, is 32nd generation.
-Duccio took over the Estate in 1992 and one of his early achievements was to implement the use of isolated indigenous yeast within the winemaking process to help the wines speak of the Estate and its terroir.
-As the years progressed, all activities from farming to wine making and ageing are firmly oriented to the preserving the integrity of the fruit through their wines.
+The family behind Villa Le Corti, the Corsini family, have an extraordinary history, with winemaking roots dating back to the 14th century, making it one of the oldest estates in Tuscany.
+The current custodian of the Corsini legacy, Duccio Corsini, is the 32nd generation.
+Having taken over the estate in 1992, one of his early achievements was the introduction of isolated indigenous yeasts in the winemaking process, allowing the wines to express the character of the estate and its terroir.
+Over the years, every activity—from farming to vinification and ageing—has been firmly oriented towards preserving the integrity of the fruit.

-Villa Le Corti is located in the most northern section in the village of San Casciano, a 10 minute drive south of Florence.
-The estate comprises of over 600 acres of land, 121 acres of Sangiovese vineyards to produce Chianti Classico and IGT Principe Corsini.
-Here, both the climate and soil are different than down south and in turn play a different role.
-Generally, the temperature is slightly milder around this commune, so Duccio also picks marginally earlier than most of the 8 other communes.
-The soil generally shows more river stones and sand resulting in lighter wines with more elegance and finesse, rather than fuller bodied wines like in the more southerly communes.
+Villa Le Corti lies in the northernmost section of the village of San Casciano, a ten‑minute drive south of Florence.
+The estate covers more than 600 acres, including 121 acres of Sangiovese dedicated to Chianti Classico and IGT Principe Corsini.
+Here, both climate and soil differ from those further south and play a distinctive role.
+Temperatures are generally milder around this commune, meaning Duccio often harvests slightly earlier than producers in the other eight communes.
+The soils, richer in river stones and sand, yield lighter wines with greater elegance and finesse, rather than the fuller‑bodied styles typical of the more southerly areas.

-The Chianti Classico is generous and open, featuring vibrant, almost crunchy red berry fruit.
-The “Don Tommaso” (the namesake of Duccio’s grandfather), is the Gran Selezione Chianti Classico; a wine made from a selection of the best Sangiovese grapes from the estate’s Chianti Classico vineyards.
-The wine is altogether more muscular, as it combines Sangiovese with roughly 15% Merlot and spends fifteen months in tonneaux.
-It ages gracefully, but can be enjoyed in its youth with style, as it comes across as very deep and complex, yet accessible.
-In contrast, Cortevecchia, the Chianti Classico Riserva is produced from the oldest Sangiovese grapes on the estate, and ages 24 months in large and small French oak casks.
-From time to time the estates releases some older, library-wines at very competitive prices that clearly demonstrate the great potential of the local Sangiovese to age gracefully for many years.
+The Chianti Classico is generous and open, with vibrant, almost crunchy red‑berry fruit.
+“Don Tommaso” (named after Duccio’s grandfather) is the Gran Selezione Chianti Classico, made from a selection of the finest Sangiovese grapes from the estate’s vineyards.
+More muscular in style, it blends Sangiovese with around 15% Merlot and spends fifteen months in tonneaux.
+It ages gracefully yet remains approachable in its youth, combining depth and complexity with accessibility.
+In contrast, Cortevecchia, the Chianti Classico Riserva, is produced from the oldest Sangiovese vines on the estate and ages for 24 months in a mix of large and small French oak casks.
+From time to time, the estate releases older library wines that clearly demonstrate the remarkable ageing potential of local Sangiovese.

 All wines by this producer (5)